 Drug Driving Laws, UK

-The new drug driving offences came about in an effort to help reduce the amount of wasted time, effort and expense involved when prosecutions often fail under Section 4 of The Road Traffic Act 1988 (Driving or being in charge, when under the influence of drink or drugs) due to the difficulty of proving that a drivers ability was, at the time, impaired by drugs.
-However, the section 4 offences will still be enforced alongside the new laws.
+The new drug driving offences came about in an effort to help reduce the amount of wasted time, effort and expense involved when prosecutions often failed under Section 4 of The Road Traffic Act 1988 (Driving or being in charge, when unfit through drink or drugs).

-Legislation has specified sixteen drugs alongside the maximum legal drug driving limit of each drug.
-The sixteen specified drugs include eight illegal drugs and eight medicinal drugs.
+Legislation has specified seventeen drugs alongside the maximum legal drug driving limit of each drug.
+The seventeen specified drugs include eight illegal drugs, eight medicinal drugs and amphetamine.

 There is a defence to the new drug driving laws under certain circumstances where a person is taking legal drugs for medical reasons.